prayagsingh/MultiOrgs/README.md

 This project is a Multi-Organization setup built using [HLFv1.4.2](https://github.com/hyperledger/fabric/tree/v1.4.2) and [GO-SDKv1.0.0-alpha5](https://github.com/hyperledger/fabric-sdk-go/tree/v1.0.0-alpha5).
 In this project, we have three organizations `OrdererOrganization`, `Org1` and `Org2`.
 So `Org1` and `Org2` are like a bank with some amount associated with each organization.
 We can add a new `User` with some amount say `X` to an organization and it's amount will be added to the total amount of the organization. when a user withdrawls the amount then its amount will be removed from the organization.

 ## Getting Started
+1. Clone this project in `$GOPATH/src/github.com` directory

-#### Check for vendor directory in chaincode directory and project directory itself
+2. Check for `vendor` directory in `$GOPATH/src/github.com/MultiOrgs/chaincode` directory and `$GOPATH/src/github.com/MultiOrgs` directory itself.

-1. Go to `chaincode` directory and check for `vendor` directory.
+  2.a: Go to `chaincode` directory and check for `vendor` directory.
 If it is not present then run command `dep ensure` for creating a `vendor` directory **OR**

-2. If the vendor directory is present then go to `chaincode/vendor/github.com/docker/docker/integration-cli/fixtures/https` directory and run `tar -zxvf certs.tar` command.
+  2.b: If the vendor directory is present then go to `chaincode/vendor/github.com/docker/docker/integration-cli/fixtures/https` directory and run `tar -zxvf certs.tar` command.

-Now you are good to go.

-#### Steps to start the network
+### Prerequisites

+1. GoLang: `go1.13.1 linux/amd64`

+2. Docker: `18.09.3, build 774a1f4`

+3. Docker-compose: `1.24.0, build 0aa59064`

+4. Hyperledger-Fabric: `v1.4.2`

+5. Fabric-Go-Sdk: `v1.0.0-alpha5 revision: 0e710cebffe5674d411a625bc103ff0e266bb5e1`

+6. Using `Dep` for dependency.

+## Installing
-##### Assuming you are in `MultiOrgs` directory.
+##### Go to `$GOPATH/src/github.com/MultiOrgs` directory.
 1. Run `make` command.
 Operations carried out by `make` command are:-

    a.
 Remove previous containers, network and volumes from docker.